torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 	:ref:`Documentation/accounting/psi.rst <psi>` for details.

   cpu.uclamp.min
 	A read-write single value file which exists on non-root cgroups.
 	The default is "0", i.e. no utilization boosting.

 	The requested minimum utilization (protection) as a percentage rational number, e.g. 12.34 for 12.34%.

 	This interface allows reading and setting minimum utilization clamp values similar to the sched_setattr(2).
-This minimum utilization value is used to clamp the task specific minimum utilization clamp.
+This minimum utilization value is used to clamp the task specific minimum utilization clamp, including those of realtime processes.

 	The requested minimum utilization (protection) is always capped by the current value for the maximum utilization (limit), i.e.
 	`cpu.uclamp.max`.

   cpu.uclamp.max
 	A read-write single value file which exists on non-root cgroups.
 	The default is "max". i.e. no utilization capping

 	The requested maximum utilization (limit) as a percentage rational number, e.g. 98.76 for 98.76%.

 	This interface allows reading and setting maximum utilization clamp values similar to the sched_setattr(2).
-This maximum utilization value is used to clamp the task specific maximum utilization clamp.
+This maximum utilization value is used to clamp the task specific maximum utilization clamp, including those of realtime processes.

   cpu.idle
 	A read-write single value file which exists on non-root cgroups.